bnnyng/garden/content/Prime and maximal ideals.md

 >Let $R$ is a [[Algebraic rings|commutative ring with unity]] and $I$ be an [[Ideals and quotient rings|ideal]] in $R$.
 If $I \neq R$, then $I\subseteq R$ is:
 >- (i) A **prime ideal** for all $r, s \in R$, if $rs \in I$ then either $r \in I$ or $s \in I$;
 >- (ii) a **maximal ideal** if for any other ideal $J \subseteq R$ containing $I \subseteq J$, then either $J = I$ or $J = R$.

+#wip important construction: every maximal ideal can be identified with some irreducible polynomial

 ---
 # In general commutative rings